Teaching Assistant at Chiltern Way Academy Trust

 • To help teachers maintain a classroom or rooms to the highest standard: supporting the comfort, safety, self-esteem and learning of the students.

-Supporting Learning and Teaching To help and support teachers to deliver effectively in the following areas:
+To help and support teachers to deliver effectively in the following areas:

-• To undertake class teaching and all associated preparatory, assessment, recording and reporting work, in a subject specialism and/or other curriculum areas.
+• To undertake class teaching and all associated preparatory, assessment, recording and reporting work, in a subject specialism and / or other curriculum areas.

 • To demonstrate skills in, and understanding of, a variety of teaching and learning strategies.

-• To lead and/or substantially contribute to the planning and delivery of any necessary policy documents and schemes of work for those subjects.
+• To lead and / or substantially contribute to the planning and delivery of any necessary policy documents and schemes of work for those subjects.

 • To regularly review the methods of teaching and programmes of work.